John Mann Goggin: Biography

 Upon his receiving his Ph.D. from Yale in 1948, Goggin returned to the University of Florida as Associate Professor of Anthropology in the joint department of Sociology and Anthropology; this was the first appointment by a university to Anthropology in the entire state of Florida.
 Goggin's enthusiasm and love for anthropology spread to his students as enrollment in his classes continued to increase year after year.
 Goggin took every opportunity he could to work directly with his students, either in the field or in the archaeology laboratories that Goggin personally developed with the help of his peers.
 Goggin persisted in educating his students on the importance of ecology, ethnology, and history within archaeology.
 His teaching and love for anthropology inspired his students and enthusiasts to create an explosion in amateur archaeology in and around Florida throughout his lifetime.

-Goggin, with the help of peers in Florida, founded the Florida Anthropological Society, where he held the position of editor of the group's journal from 1949–51.
-He also served as editor of American Antiquity, from 1950–54.
+Goggin, with the help of peers in Florida, founded the Florida Anthropological Society, where he held the position of editor of the group's journal from 1949 to 1951.
+He also served as editor of American Antiquity, from 1950 to 1954.
 In 1951, Goggin was made the first foreign member of Junta Nacional de Arqueología y Etnología in Cuba.
 While acquiring all these credentials, he was an active member in the Florida Academy of Sciences, the Florida Historical Society, the Society for American Archaeology, and the Southeastern Archaeology Conference.

 In 1961, he was promoted to full Professor and Acting Head of the new Anthropology Department.
 Then in 1963, he was made Research Professor of Anthropology when his terminal cancer hindered his ability to work as instructor.
 He maintained a permanent address and a base of operation in Florida from 1948 to his death in 1963.